-With so much at stake, it’s easy to fret when it comes to choosing which consultancy firm to work for.
+With so much at stake, it’s easy to fret when it comes to making the choice.
 Ultimately, you are the only one who can decide.
 However, we’re here to help you through the thought process: here are some of the things you should consider, to help guide yourself towards a decision that’s good for your career, good for your bank balance and good for your happiness.

 Most people spend very little time thinking about what they want from their job or career, which is ridiculous considering how important it is.
 Make a list of the things that matter to you in your career.
 The essentials, the nice to haves and all the rest of it.